marianocodes/nanux/README.md

 }
 ```

 Do you find weird subscribing to an observable in a service?
-At first you might feel dirty but if you re-think it, it's the same subscription we would do in a component, if you want to cancel the observable, you can do it whenever you want, unsubscription is returned always.
+At first you might feel dirty but if you re-think it, it's the same subscription we would do in a component.
+In case that you want to cancel the observable, you can do it whenever you want, unsubscription is always returned.

-Note: Keep in mind that http request would complete itself automatically once the request is solve
+Note: Keep in mind that http request would complete itself automatically once the request is solved but if you plan to implement a custom observable use the `take` operator to make sure it completes after one call.

 ## How to Contribute?
 Visit the [code of conduct](./CODE_OF_CONDUCT.md) and contribution [guidelines](./CONTRIBUTING.md)